michaelrsweet/mmd/DOCUMENTATION.md

 The return value is a pointer to the root document node on success or `NULL` on failure.
 Due to the nature of Markdown, the only failures are file open errors and out-of-memory conditions.

+## mmdLoadFile

+    mmd_t *
+    mmdLoadFile(FILE *fp);

+The `mmdLoadFile` function loads a Markdown document from the specified `FILE` pointer.
+The function understands the CommonMark syntax and Jekyll metadata.

+The return value is a pointer to the root document node on success or `NULL` on failure.
+Due to the nature of Markdown, the only failures are out-of-memory conditions.